BigOzzyOz/be-coderr/README.md

 - See below for a full list of main API endpoints.

 ## Environment & Configuration
 - **Database:** Default is SQLite for development.
-For production, configure your preferred database in `.env.production` and/or via environment variables.
+For production, configure your preferred database in `.env.production` using only the `DATABASE_URL` variable (recommended with django-environ).
 - **Media files:** Uploaded files are stored in the `mediafiles/` directory.
 - **Environment variables:**
   - Create a `.env.development` (for local development) and a `.env.production` (for deployment).